Overcoming Mental Health Issues Can Benefit Physical Health, Too!

 "We now have to take very seriously the finding that happy people are healthier and live longer, and that chronic unhappiness can be a true health threat.
 People's feelings of well-being join other known factors for health, such as not smoking and getting exercise," said Prof. Ed Diener, co-author of the Applied Psychology: Health and Well-Being article.
 "Scores of studies show that our levels of happiness versus stress and depression can influence our cardiovascular health, our immune system strength to fight off diseases, and our ability to heal from injuries."

-This research emphasizes the importance of dealing with mental health issues.
-It also underlines the importance of therapy in this role, as therapy cannot only help individuals overcome their mental health issues but also can help individuals learn how to take charge of their thoughts and emotions so that the resulting life experience outcome is more joy filled and satisfying.
+This research emphasizes the importance of dealing with mental health challenges.
+It also underlines the importance of therapy in this role.
+Therapy can help individuals overcome their mental health issues and help them learn how to take charge of their thoughts and emotions so that the resulting life experience outcome is more joy filled and satisfying.

 It's long been known that those who work on behavior modification are happier overall than those who don't.
 Since happiness, contentment, and peace come from a state of mind, learning how to achieve these states cognitively can go a long way to attaining a lifetime of satisfaction and happiness, which based on this research, can provide a healthy overall physical outcome, as well.